actility/thingpark-enterprise-kubernetes/docs/installation-guides/azureKubernetesService.md

 ```shell
 kubectl get svc ingress-nginx-controller -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```
-2. You **MUST** version controle custom-values.yaml file for disaster recovery
+2. Ensure the custom-values.yaml file is carrefully backuped, for example in a GIT repository.
+This file is required in case of disastery recovery